Deblina Sarkar: Research and inventions

-Atomically Thin Channel Sub-thermal Transistor
+Atomically thin channel sub-thermal transistor

-Sarkar invented the world's thinnest channel (six-atom thick) quantum-mechanical transistor, called the atomically thin and layered semiconducting-channel tunnel-FET (ATLAS-TFET).
+Sarkar invented a quantum-mechanical transistor, called the atomically thin and layered semiconducting-channel tunnel-FET (ATLAS-TFET).
 This device overcomes the fundamental thermal limitations in power of conventional transistors and achieves subthermionic subthreshold swing due to quantum mechanical tunneling based carrier transport.
 Efficient tunneling is achieved because of its unique heterostructure design consisting of doped germanium source, atomically thin MoS2 channel, and large tunnelling area.
 This transistor can help in addressing both dimensional and power scalability issues of Information Technology.
-Sarkar's efforts to build this quantum-mechanical transistor, was published in Nature (journal).
+Sarkar's efforts to build this quantum-mechanical transistor, was published in Nature.
 This work was highlighted by Nature News and Views as "Flat transistor defies the limit".

-Ultra-Sensitive Electrical Biosensors
+Ultra-sensitive electrical biosensors

 Sarkar developed a novel Field-effect transistor based biosensor using MoS2 which provides high sensitivity, 74-fold higher than graphene, but also ease of patternability and device fabrication as it has a 2D atomically layered structure.
 Her development is compatible in biological tissues and provides a novel pathway to detect single molecules, highlighting the power of MoS2 materials in the next-generation of biosensors.
-Moreover, Sarkar showed that steep turn-ON characteristics, obtained through novel technology such as band-to-band tunneling, can result in unprecedented performance improvement compared to that of conventional electrical biosensors, with around 4 orders of magnitude higher sensitivity and 10-fold lower detection time.
+Moreover, Sarkar showed that steep turn-ON characteristics, obtained through novel technology such as band-to-band tunneling, can result in unprecedented performance improvement compared to that of conventional electrical biosensors, with around 4 orders of magnitude higher sensitivity and ten-fold lower detection time.
 This can open up new avenues for wearable/implantable medical devices as well as point-of-care applications.

-High-Frequency Model of Graphene
+High-frequency model of graphene

 Sarkar and team developed a detailed methodology for the accurate evaluation of DC to high-frequency impedance of 2D layered structures.
 This model provides insights into the physics of on-chip 2D interconnects and inductors and revealed for the first-time anomalous skin effect in graphene.
-Going beyond the simplifying assumptions of Ohm’s law, this model takes into account the effects of electric-field variation within mean free path and current dependency on the nonlocal electric-field, to accurately capture the high-frequency behavior of graphene.
-It showed for the first time that the high-frequency resistance of intercalation doped multi-layer graphene interconnects is lower than that of Cu and Carbon Nanotubes (CNTs).
-Moreover, as high as 32% and 50% improvements in Quality-factor compared to Copper and CNTs respectively, can be achieved with graphene-based inductors.
-This model is critical for building high frequency/RF devices in emerging technologies including “all 2D” integrated circuits, which can lead to flexible/conformable computers and prosthetic devices.
+Going beyond the simplifying assumptions of Ohm's law, this model takes into account the effects of electric-field variation within mean free path and current dependency on the nonlocal electric-field, to accurately capture the high-frequency behavior of graphene.
+It showed for the first time that the high-frequency resistance of intercalation doped multi-layer graphene interconnects is lower than that of copper and carbon nanotubes (CNTs).
+Moreover, as high as 32 and 50% improvements in quality-factor compared to copper and CNTs respectively, can be achieved with graphene-based inductors.
+This model is critical for building high frequency/RF devices in emerging technologies including "all 2D" integrated circuits, which can lead to flexible/conformable computers and prosthetic devices.